Last Updated on 8JAN18

 14694 T56 SKS spike bayonet complete with grip hardware and mounting screw.
 Surplus "take off" condition.

-14725 Chinese reworked T30 bayonet.
+14725 Chinese reworked Japanese T30 bayonet with scabbard.
 Flat sided hilt with hooked quillon made by Kokura-Hourglass with wraparound contoured grips installed by the Chinese using conventional screws and round female escutcheons in the left grip for fasteners.

 12341 M1947 Madsen bayonet with scabbard.
 See listing under DENMARK.